 Residential Internet Access

-Since the reliability and bandwidth consistency required by most businesses is not required for most home Internet services, residential Internet access can be obtained for a much lower cost than for the Internet services discussed on the rest of this page.
-For options available at your home address, see Home Broadband Internet Service Options.
+Since the reliability and bandwidth consistency required by most businesses is not required for most home Internet services, residential Internet access can be obtained for a much lower cost than for the Internet services discussed on this web site.
+Residential Telecom services are not presented on this site.